 It is with a heavy heart that we recognize Lauren Braden's final day at Washington Trails Association.
-After nine years as WTA's Communications and Outreach Director she is leaving to focus on the work that she most loves: communications and digital strategy, along with.
+After nine years as WTA's Communications and Outreach Director she is leaving to focus on the work that she most loves: communications and digital strategy, along with travel writing.

 Without a doubt, Lauren has left her mark on WTA.
 From her arrival in 2003, she has transformed WTA's presence and reach in the hiking community.
 Her strategic ideas and talent for hiker engagement have contributed largely to WTA's robust growth and impact, keeping hikers connected to WTA's mission in ways that were new, exciting - and that worked.

 Lauren has proven the power of storytelling by narrating WTA's story to an ever-growing cadre of hikers.
 Many of the things you've come to love about Washington Trails Association can be traced to Lauren:

 - To deepen hiker engagement, she created Trail News, our monthly e-newsletter in 2004.

 - She came up with the idea for Hike-a-Thon, WTA's biggest fundraising event, now in its ninth year.